grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

 - Other telemetry data: metrics, logs, and traces may change between releases.
 Only telemetry data which is used in official dashboards is protected under backwards compatibility.

-### Avoiding breaking changes

-Backwards compatibility guarantees introduce new challenges while writing code, as it means finding creative ways to iterate without making breaking changes immediately.
-Here are some example strategies one could use to avoid making a breaking change:

-- Keep things internal: the easiest route is to just not expose things publicly.
-For example, put Go code in `internal/` packages, or use unexported methods or types.

-- Rely on deprecations: if a publicly exposed thing must be changed, consider deprecating it.

-  - Instead of removing something, consider making it a no-operation and adding a deprecation warning.

-  - Instead of replacing something (Go methods, Flow components, Flow attribute names), consider introducing the new approach and deprecating the old approach.

-A list of deprecations will accumulate over the course of a major version's lifecycle.
-This list must be tracked so that deprecated functionality can be removed with the next major version.

 ### Avoiding major release burnout

 As a new major release implies a user must put extra effort into upgrading, it is possible to burn out users by releasing breaking changes too frequently.